chirag127/Machine-Learning-Techniques/notes.md

 The k-NN algorithm is a type of instance-based learning algorithm that uses a distance metric to find the k closest instances in the training data to a new input and uses their outputs to make a prediction.
 The most common form of this algorithm is the k-nearest neighbor (k-NN) algorithm, which finds the k closest instances to the new input and assigns the most common output among them as the prediction.

+##### Locally Weighted Regression

-##### Locally Weighted RegressionLocally weighted regression (LWR) is a non-parametric technique used for fitting data points to a function.
+Locally weighted regression (LWR) is a non-parametric technique used for fitting data points to a function.
 It is an extension of linear regression, which uses local information from the data points to fit the model instead of using global parameters.
 Unlike linear regression, LWR does not assume that all data points have the same weight or importance in determining the best fit line.
 Instead, it assigns different weights to each point based on its proximity to other points in the dataset.
 This allows for more accurate predictions when dealing with datasets that contain outliers or have nonlinear relationships between variables.

 The basic idea behind LWR is that it fits a separate line through each set of nearby data points and then combines these lines into one overall prediction curve by taking their weighted average.
 The weight assigned to each line depends on how close it is to other lines; closer lines are given higher weights than those further away from them.
 This means that if there are two sets of nearby data points with similar values but different slopes, then they will be given equal weight in determining the final prediction curve since they are both equally important in describing the relationship between variables at this particular location within the dataset.

 To determine which lines should be included and what their respective weights should be, LWR uses a kernel function such as Gaussian or Epanechnikov kernels which assign larger weights to closer neighbors and smaller ones farther away from them according to some predetermined distance metric (e.g., Euclidean).
 Once all these individual lines have been combined together using their respective weights, we can obtain our final prediction curve which describes how our target variable changes over space (or time).

 Overall, locally weighted regression provides us with an effective way of fitting complex datasets without having to make any assumptions about underlying trends or patterns present within them – making it particularly useful when dealing with noisy or highly irregular datasets where traditional methods may fail due provide inaccurate results due lack of sufficient information about underlying structure/trends present within themLocally weighted regression (LWR) is a memory-based method that performs a regression around a point of interest using only training data that are "local" to the point [1].
 The subsets of data used for each weighted least squares fit in LOESS are determined by a nearest neighbors algorithm [2].
 This algorithm fits polynomials to local neighborhoods of points, rather than fitting one global model across all points.
 It does this by assigning weights to nearby points and giving more weight to those closer to the target point [3].
 The resulting model is then used for prediction at any given x value.
 Locally Weighted Regression can be seen as an extension of linear regression, where instead of fitting one line through all the data points, it fits multiple lines through different parts or “neighborhoods” within the dataset [4].
 This allows us to capture nonlinear relationships between variables without having to explicitly specify them beforehand.
 Additionally, since no assumptions about the underlying structure need be made, LWLR can handle outliers better than traditional linear models [5].
 LWLR is also known as LOESS (locally estimated scatterplot smoothing), which uses locally weighted polynomial regressions with k nearest neighbor algorithms and robustness techniques such as tricube weighting functions and bisquare loss functions[6][7][8][9]

 ##### Radial basis function networks

 ##### Case-based learning